AvePoint/cloud-api/docs/docs/services-and-features/aos/aos.md

     "nextLink": null, // No results in the next page "data": [
         {
-            "actionName": "SignIn", // Name of the action "actionUser": "dev@test.onmicrosoft.com", // User of the action "actionParameters": "null", // No parameters in the action "actionTime": "2024-10-14T07:41:50Z", // Time of the action "controllerName": null, // No controller in the action "product": "Portal", // Name of product
-            "geoLocation": null, // Not a multi-geo tenant "previousValue": null, // No previous value of the action "currentValue": null, // No current value of the action "partnerTenantOwner": null, // Not a customer managed by service providers "status": "Successfully", // Status of the action "comment": null, // No comment for the action "objectType": "Login", // Type of the action object "operationType": null, // No action type
+            "actionName": "Session Timeout", // Name of the action "actionUser": "dev@test.onmicrosoft.com", // User of the action "actionParameters": "null", // No parameters in the action "actionTime": "2024-10-14T07:41:50Z", // Time of the action "controllerName": "AccountController", // No controller in the action "product": "AvePoint Online Services", // Name of product "geoLocation": null, // Not a multi-geo tenant "previousValue": null, // No previous value of the action "currentValue": null, // No current value of the action "partnerTenantOwner": null, // Not a customer managed by service providers "status": null, // Status of the action "comment": null, // No comment for the action "objectType": null, // Type of the action object "operationType": null, // No action type
-            "module": "Login", // Module of the action "functionality": null, // No functionality related to the action "objectName": "", // No object related to the action "action": null, // Parameter for Cloud Governance only "clientIP": "123.177.22.236", // Public IP address for the action "additionalDetails": {} // Parameter for Confide only }
+            "module": null, // Module of the action "functionality": null, // No functionality related to the action "objectName": null, // No object related to the action "action": null, // Parameter for Cloud Governance only "clientIP": "123.123.12.123", // Public IP address for the action "additionalDetails": {} // Parameter for Confide only }
     ]